 Disaster recovery (DR) and backups are both services designed to provide continuous data protection; despite being distinct services, they work hand-in-hand with one another.
 DR is a business process or plan focused on quickly recovering service in the event of an outage, usually to a different geographical location.
 Backups allow the restoration of any system-state or file system objects to a previously saved checkpoint in accordance with the backup retention policy.
 Backups are also commonly used to restore objects to the original geographical location and can be a fall back option in case DR efforts are impaired.

-What Counts as a Disaster?
+What Counts As a Disaster?

 A disaster can be caused by one of many scenarios that lead to a significant system outage which results in an organization’s inability to perform some or all their business roles and responsibilities.
 Such scenarios include an outage by loss of power, flooding, fire, terrorism or a natural disaster.
 A disaster can be defined as a situation where one or more vital systems, particularly IT systems, are non-functional for an extended period.